Processing

 AP.16 CONVERSION

-An international application for a patent may be converted into a utility model application and vice versa.
-Conversion from a patent application into a utility model application must be undertaken within 60 days from date of entry into the national phase.
-However, the applicant can still apply to the Director General of ARIPO if the 60 days time limit has expired for the conversion as long as the patent application has not yet been examined as to substance.
+.
+Conversion from a patent application into a utility model application must be undertaken within three months from the date of entry into the national phase.
+However, the applicant can still apply to the ARIPO if the three months time limit has expired for the conversion, as long as the patent application has not yet been examined as to substance.
 A fee for requesting conversion is due (refer to Annex AP.I).

 Annexes